PSB1234/Penguin_Mod/README.md

 ---

 ## 🚧 **Project Status**
-This mod is currently in the **very early stages of development (pre-alpha)**.
+This mod is currently in the **very early stages of development (beta)**.
 Expect frequent changes, incomplete features, and potential instability.

 ---